 Blackburn's compositions have been presented in radio broadcasts, national and international peer-reviewed festivals, performed by professional ensembles, and commissioned by solo artists and choreographers.
 His music has won awards and honors, including an ASCAP Fellowship for Film Scoring and Composition at the Aspen Music Festival.
-In support of his creative scholarship and teaching, he has been awarded several David Delo Research Professor Grants from The University of Tampa for “Development and Creative Implementation of a Wearable Body Sensor Rig for Interactive Electroacoustic Music Performance” (2010), “Xenharmonic/Electroacoustic Music Research, Composition, and Performance with the Haken Continuum Fingerboard” (2012), and “Performance Practice Research on the Chinese Guqin, and its Application to Electroacoustic Music”(2014), and “When Gaia Falls – An Album of Original Compositions and Immersive Soundscapes” (2022).
+In support of his creative scholarship and teaching, he has been awarded several David Delo Research Professor Grants and a RISE Grant from The University of Tampa for “Development and Creative Implementation of a Wearable Body Sensor Rig for Interactive Electroacoustic Music Performance” (2010), “Xenharmonic/Electroacoustic Music Research, Composition, and Performance with the Haken Continuum Fingerboard” (2012), “Performance Practice Research on the Chinese Guqin, and its Application to Electroacoustic Music”(2014), and “When Gaia Falls – An Album of Original Compositions and Immersive Soundscapes” (2022).
 Blackburn’s chamber music work Chimera, performed by NOW Ensemble, was selected for inclusion on a Society of Composers, Inc. compilation album, and released in 2020 by Navona Records (#NV6318).
 Bradford Blackburn is an advocate for sustainability, and in 2022-23 he made an album of original compositions, ecopoetry, and soundscapes, to raise awareness for environmental issues; the album was released on Big Round Records (#BR8979) in 2023.